Attainment Areas Status

 In 1997, the USEPA established annual and 24-hour NAAQS for PM2.5 for the first time.
 The NAAQS were set at 15 µg/m3 for the annual standard and 65 µg/m3 for the 24-hour standard.

-Thirteen of New Jersey ’s 21 counties were designated as nonattainment for the 1997 annual standards, and are associated with two multi-state nonattainment areas (the Northern New Jersey/New York/ Connecticut (NNJ/NY/CT) nonattainment area and the Southern New Jersey/Philadelphia (SNJ/Phila.) nonattainment area).
-New Jersey counties that are in the NNJ/NY/CT nonattainment area are Passaic , Bergen , Morris, Essex, Hudson , Union, Somerset , Middlesex, Monmouth, and Mercer Counties .
-New Jersey counties that are in the SNJ/Phila nonattainment area are Burlington, Camden, and Gloucester Counties.
+Thirteen of New Jersey ’s 21 counties were designated as nonattainment for the 1997 annual standards, and were associated with two multi-state nonattainment areas (the Northern New Jersey/New York/ Connecticut (NNJ/NY/CT) nonattainment area and the Southern New Jersey/Philadelphia (SNJ/Phila.) nonattainment area).
+New Jersey counties that were in the NNJ/NY/CT nonattainment area are Passaic , Bergen , Morris, Essex, Hudson , Union, Somerset , Middlesex, Monmouth, and Mercer Counties .
+New Jersey counties that were in the SNJ/Phila nonattainment area are Burlington, Camden, and Gloucester Counties.

 In 2006, the USEPA revised the 24-hour NAAQS for PM2.5 from 65 µg/m3 to 35 µg/m3.
 The State submitted its recommendation of nonattainment areas in New Jersey to the USEPA on December 18, 2007.
 On August 19, 2008, the USEPA responded to state designation recommendations and proposed designations for areas for the 35 µg/m3 24-hour PM2.5 NAAQS.

 On December 22, 2008, the USEPA signed a notice on the final designations but it was not published in the Federal Register due to the change in Federal Administration which required that all rules not yet finalized would undergo review before being released.

 On October 8, 2009, the designations were finalized.
 They were published in the Federal Register on November 13, 2009.